EndrewStatera/JavascriptProjects/README.md

 Some scripts from a course I was taking on YouTube.
+I loved it and learned a lot!